 3,724 Views Tasted Jul 9, 2022

 Black cherry liqueur, chocolate mint, espresso and black cherry in the mouth.
 Silky, with velvet tannins, stone and sweet, ripe, sensuous black and red fruits in the finish.

-With 54% Merlot and 46% Cabernet Franc, the wine reached 13.9% alcohol with a pH of 3.78.
+With 54% Merlot and 46% Cabernet Franc, the wine reached 13.9% ABV with a pH of 3.78.
 One of the keys to the vintage at Cheval Blanc was the extensive green harvesting needed, due to the extended time needed for flowering.
 In the perfume, the wine pops with flowers, licorice, earth, caramel and ripe, sweet blackberries.
 On the palate, the wine displays sweet black and red fruits, spice and a fresh purity of sweet fruit.
 The tannins are silky, the wine is fresh and long in the finish, complicated by an herbal, tapenade note buried in the fresh, ripe fruit.
 94-96 Pts

 Peppery, flowers and herbs on the nose, with a lush, soft, elegant, kirsch liqueur, finesse styled finish.